Blair Ashby 720-789-4000

 Meditation

-or Windshield Time
+or Stillness, Windshield Time

-• A discipline of practicing awareness, acceptance, and letting go while being present with your reality in a controlled environment.
+A discipline of practicing awareness, acceptance, and letting go while being present with your reality in a controlled environment.

-• Noticing your mind’s thoughts, thought processes and patterns, automatic mental reactions, emotional experiences, and your body’s experiences.
+Noticing your mind’s thoughts, thought processes, and patterns, automatic mental reactions, emotional experiences, and your body’s experiences.

-• Seeing our mind’s reactions to thoughts and emotions.
+Seeing our mind’s reactions to thoughts and emotions.

-• A mental exercise to become familiar with your mind and how it reacts to triggers, processes information, and responds to thoughts.
+A mental exercise to become familiar with your mind and how it reacts to triggers, processes information, and responds to thoughts.

-• Learning to discern and then manage the difference between Survival Mind activities such as autopilot, automatic reactions, or thinking and being present or consciously aware of your mind’s activities.
+Learning to discern and then manage the difference between Survival Mind activities, such as autopilot, automatic reactions, or thinking and being present or consciously aware of your mind’s activities.

-• Practicing being present.
+Practicing being present.

-• Practicing being alone with your mind.
+Practicing being alone with your mind.

-• Guiding your mind’s activities with Self-discipline and Self-compassion.
+Guiding your mind’s activities with Self-Discipline and Self-Compassion.

-• Learning to be truthful with yourself.
+Learning to be truthful with yourself.

-Some Types of Meditation:
+Some Types of Meditation

-• Focused Awareness Meditation Concentrating on a sensory experience, a sacred word, or a mantra.
-The process of intentionally concentrating on a sensory experience such as your breath, a thought process, or a state of mind while simultaneously noticing when you lose your concentration and then gently bringing your attention back to your point of focus.
+Focused Awareness Meditation – Concentrating on a sensory experience, a sacred word, or a mantra.
+The process of intentionally concentrating on a sensory experience, such as your breath, a thought process, or a state of mind, while simultaneously noticing when you lose your concentration and then gently bringing your attention back to your point of focus.

-• Open Awareness Meditation Keeping your mind open to all sensory inputs and thoughts without concentrating on any specific information; Instead, you are just watching the information pass through your mind.
-Open Awareness Meditation is similar to a birdseye view of a city; it is watching an entire city from above without focusing on one person or car.
+Open Awareness Meditation – Keeping your mind open to all sensory inputs and thoughts without concentrating on any specific information; Instead, you are just watching the information pass through your mind.
+Open Awareness Meditation is similar to a bird's-eye view of a city; it is watching an entire city from above without focusing on one person or car.

-• Centering Prayer A hybrid type of Focused Awareness and Open Awareness Meditations where you focus on a sensory experience until your mind settles into open awareness, then you stop concentrating on the sensory experience and experience open awareness until you notice your mind begins thinking again.
+Centering Prayer – A hybrid type of Focused Awareness and Open Awareness Meditations where you focus on a sensory experience until your mind settles into open awareness, then you stop concentrating on the sensory experience and experience open awareness until you notice your mind begins thinking again.
 Once you see that thoughts have replaced your open awareness, you refocus on your sensory experience until you are grounded and can switch to open awareness.

-• Compassionate or Loving Kindness Meditation Concentrating ones mind on broadcasting love, compassion, and positive thoughts to all or a specific group of people.
+Compassionate or Loving Kindness Meditation – Concentrating one’s mind on broadcasting love, compassion, and positive thoughts to all or a specific group of people.

-Mental Construction
+Mental Construct

 or Mental Concepts, Mental Object

-• The formation of thoughts into models of reality that seem and feel real.
+The formation of thoughts into models of reality that seem and feel real.

-• The thoughts and emotions our brains experience after a trigger.
+The thoughts and emotions our brains experience after a trigger.

 See also: Emotion, Reality, Thoughts, Trigger.